Stan Szymanowicz

 I am a PhD student at VGG group at University of Oxford, where I work on Computer Vision and Machine Learning with Andrea Vedaldi and Christian Rupprecht.

-Before that, I worked at Microsoft Mixed Reality Lab with Matthew Johnson, Virginia Estellers and Julien Valentin.
-I received an MEng with Distinction from the University of Cambridge where I worked with Roberto Cipolla and James Charles.
+Before my PhD, I worked at Microsoft Mixed Reality Lab (2021-2022) in Cambridge and received an MEng with Distinction from the University of Cambridge (2017-2021).

 Email / Google Scholar / Twitter / Github